Emmanuelkimutai/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that adds two integers and returns th result function that prints all natural numbers from n to 98, folloewd by a new line function that prints the n times table, stating with 0.
+function that adds two integers and returns th result function that prints all natural numbers from n to 98, folloewd by a new line function that prints the n times table, stating with 0. program to print the sum of all the multiples of 3 and 5 below 1024